What Is an Operational Definition? Definition and 4 Examples

 - Expect the average value to be ≥ 50% and ≤ 55%.

 This is how you can identify a “blanket consisting of 50% wool” as its user.
 Is this a good operational definition?
-It looks quite scientific and supporting the accurate data collection: random sampling, range of average value, maximum and minimum.
-Let this thought warm someone who goes to sleep covered with a blanket with 10 randomly located holes.
-So to speak, a 50% wool blanket with reduced blanket content.
+It appears quite scientific as well as this definition includes accurate data collection: random sampling, range of average value, maximum, and minimum.

-It is quite possible that there is a less destructive analysis done on the different levels of the blanket structure.
-We can focus on the radio analysis or something related to checking static electricity.
-Maybe there are even other concepts to try.
-This is not so essential for illustrating the topic; the operational definition provided above is sufficient to do the necessary measurement.
+We could focus on radio analysis or methods related to checking static electricity.
+Perhaps there are even other concepts to explore.
+However, this is not essential for illustrating the topic; the operational definition provided above is sufficient for the necessary measurement.

-Such is a remarkable list of tasks, a defining to-do list if we describe it in other words.
-It is a useful tool when the parties are interested in some matter and simple dictionary definitions are no longer sufficient.
-An operational definition is not born at once; it is refined in the process of new attempts to satisfy those who depend on it.
+Operational definition is a remarkable list of tasks — a defining to-do list, if you will.
+It serves as a useful tool when the parties involved are interested in a specific matter and simple dictionary definitions are no longer sufficient.

-And it’s not only used in business.
+This approach is not only used in business.
 In scientific research articles, the methods section is crucial as it details the scales used for various constructs, providing essential information on how researchers operate and validate their measures.

 A good operational definition is the backbone of any reliable research study or practical application.
 It ensures that everyone involved has a clear understanding of what is being measured and how.